Judgarciani/Judgarciani.github.io/README.md

 *[Police Stations] [https://data.cityofchicago.org/Public-Safety/Police-Stations/9rg7-mz9y] [] [district,district_name,,address,zip,website,phone,fax,location] [1000]

 [Y/N] Do you use the primary dataset ”online climate data” from data.gov?
-NOT YET
+YES

 [Y/N] [List] Are all these datasets from data.gov or data.indy.gov?
 If not, where are they coming from (links)?
 *The data sets that i use are from https://data.cityofchicago.org/